spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 1. You must have an active Azure cloud account with sufficient resource limits and permissions to provision compute, network, and security resources in the desired regions.

-2. You must register your Azure cloud account in Palette as described in the "Creating an Azure Cloud account" section below.
+2. Register your Azure cloud account in Palette as described in the [Creating an Azure Cloud account](/clusters/public-cloud/azure/azure-cloud) section.

 3. A [cluster profile created](/cluster-profiles/task-define-profile) for Azure cloud.